Jay Stansfield

+Club career

+Fulham

 Son of former Yeovil Town, Hereford United and Exeter City footballer Adam Stansfield, he began his footballing career in the academy of Exeter City.
 In August 2019, Stansfield signed for Championship side Fulham for an undisclosed fee.
 On 4 January 2020, Stansfield made his debut for Fulham in an FA Cup third round match against Aston Villa, coming on in the 82nd minute for Josh Onomah.
 Later that month, he made his league debut as an 88th-minute substitute in Fulham's EFL Championship match away at Charlton Athletic, again replacing Josh Onomah.
-He scored his first goal for the club in the 26th minute of Fulham's EFL Cup tie against Birmingham City on 24 August 2021.
+He scored his first goal for the club with his backside in the 26th minute of Fulham's EFL Cup tie against Birmingham City on 24 August 2021.

+Loan to Exeter City

-On 2 September 2022, Stansfield returned to his boyhood club, Exeter City on a season-long loan.
+On 2 September 2022, Stansfield returned to his boyhood club, Exeter City, on a season-long loan.
 Stansfield made his Exeter debut on 3 September as a 79th minute substitute in a 1–0 victory over MK Dons.
-He wore the no. 9 shirt, following in the footsteps of his late-father, Adam Stansfield, who died of cancer in 2010.
+He wore the no. 9 shirt, which had previously been retired after the previous holder, his father, Adam Stansfield, died of cancer in 2010.
 A run of four goals and two assists saw Stansfield win the EFL Young Player of the Month award for October 2022.
+Stansfield completed his first career hat-trick, whilst wearing his dad's number 9 shirt, scoring all three goals in a 3–2 home victory for the Grecians against Morecambe in the final game of the EFL League One season.
+This also was his last game on loan for Exeter City.

+Birmingham City

+Stansfield signed for Championship club Birmingham City on 24 August 2023 on loan for the 2023–24 season.
+Stansfield received the club's Player of the Season award.